 XIV.
-Paparac Kvetka International Student Choir Forum 2019!
+Paparac Kvetka International Youth and Student Choir Forum 2019!

 We are happy to announce the XIV Paparac Kvetka International Youth and Student Choir Forum, Minsk, 16 - 19 May, 2019, organized by the Belarusian State University.